 Jobma

-Jobma provides AI-supported video interviewing across both one-way and live formats.
-It is designed to support structured evaluation while remaining flexible across different hiring stages.
+Jobma is video interviewing software that supports one-way and live formats.
+It is built to support structured evaluation while staying flexible across different hiring stages.

-Teams often choose Jobma for its balance of video interview depth and operational control.
+Teams often choose Jobma for its balance of video interview depth and process control.

 Key capabilities: